-- Experimental measurements of neutron data using the neutron filter beam technique. - Creation of task-oriented databases and preparation of multigroup cross-section libraries for nuclear technology needs in Ukraine. - Dissemination of free world-wide computer codes for basic and applied calculations. - Development of computer codes for specific applications. - Nuclear data support to meet requirements connected with Chernobyl decommissioning of RBMK units, 4th block nuclear safety, etc.). - Educational support of senior course students at the Kyiv State University and Slavutych Nuclear Data Bank staff (provision of lecturers for teaching course on "Nuclear Data for Science and Technology").
+- Experimental measurements of neutron data using the neutron filter beam technique. - Creation of task-oriented databases and preparation of multigroup cross-section libraries for nuclear technology needs in Ukraine. - Dissemination of free world-wide computer codes for basic and applied calculations. - Development of compute r codes for specific applications. - Educational support of senior course students at the Kyiv State University (provision of lecturers for teaching course on "Nuclear Data and Processing Codes").